mbentley/docker-bind9/README.md

 Example usage, binding to a specific IP on the docker host:
 `docker run -d -p <ip-address>:53:53 -p <ip-address>:53:53/udp mbentley/bind9`

-By default, this image is configured to only answer queries from 127.0.0.1 which will only work out of the box if you're using `--net=host`.
+*Note:* By default, this image is configured to recursively answer queries from any IP.
 Copy and edit one of the files in `/etc/bind` to customize the server for your needs.